sensu/sensu-docs/content/sensu-enterprise/3.2/guides/troubleshooting.md

 {{< /highlight >}}

 If you see the word `ENCRYPTED` in the first few lines of the PEM private key, the key is in an unsupported, encrypted format.
-You can resolve this issue by converting the key to a plain format using the OpenSSL RSA key processing tool:
+You can resolve this issue by converting the key to a plaintext format using the OpenSSL RSA key processing tool:

 {{< highlight shell >}}
 openssl rsa -in [encrypted.pem] -out [plaintext.pem]